Welcome to Teaching with Zoom!

 What is Zoom?

-Zoom is a video-conferencing platform licensed by CUNY and available to all Baruch faculty, staff and students at no cost.
+Zoom is a video-conferencing platform licensed by CUNY and available to all Baruch faculty, staff, and students at no cost.
 CUNY uses Zoom meetings (not Zoom webinars or Zoom Rooms.)
 Zoom allows you to participate remotely with your students using audio, video, and text-based chat, with breakout rooms, polling and other participation and engagement tools for student interaction.
 It is your classroom ‘without walls’ and allows your students to participate in your class through web (computer and tablet), mobile (smartphones) and audio (phone) communications.
-Your students have full access to Zoom through the CUNY and Baruch license and can use it for their own interaction and meetings throughout the semester.
+Your students have full access to Zoom through the CUNY license and can use it for their own interaction and meetings throughout the semester.
 Students appreciate the flexibility of Zoom and find it a good learning environment.
 Access to Zoom is easy for you and your students.
-Until December 28, go to baruch.zoom.us and login with your Baruch email credentials.
-After December 29 at noon, login with your CUNY credentials.
+Got to https://cuny.zoom.us/ and login with your CUNY credentials.

 Note: Zoom is not a learning management system.
 Zoom is meant to be used in tandem with Blackboard, Slack or your course blog for conducting effective online courses.

-Zoom is built for synchronous video meetings, where all students join a session at a designated time, but it is also a great audio broadcast tool.
+Zoom is built for synchronous video and audio meetings, where all students join a session at a designated time.
 While it’s helpful to see our students’ faces during class sessions, many students choose not to share their video.
-CUNY policy states that students cannot be required to turn on their web cameras during online sessions unless they have been notified as they register for the class.
+CUNY policy states that students cannot be required to turn on their web cameras during online sessions.
 Beginning in Spring 2022, many class registrations already have included this notification in CUNYfirst.
 To review the CUNY policy, refer to the University’s Academic Continuity Guidance page.

-However, even if you won’t be requiring video, that doesn’t mean the online class needs to be impersonal.
+However, even when you don’t see a student’s face, the online class doesn’t mean it is impersonal.
 As a matter of fact, it is actually easier on Zoom to remember and track student participation because the participant’s name, whether host or student, is always present on the screen.

 Note: To always see your students’ names in their video boxes, go to Settings and select ‘Always display participant names in video’ in the Video options.

 Used effectively, Zoom meeting tools can provide the teacher the chance to address a broader student audience, i.e., those who may engage passively as well as those who are comfortable in an active, in-class conversation.
-Encourage use of all the Zoom features and instruct your students on the basics of Zoom so that everyone can be included in the class.
+Encourage your students to use of all the Zoom features.
+When your class begins, instruct your students on the basics of Zoom so that everyone can be involved.
 For example, you may want to discuss the following at the start of every semester:

 - Demonstrate how the Participant Box provides options for hand raising and quick top-line polling